 When we review a sentence that is ordered into execution following a period of probation, we will examine the entire record encompassing events before and after the original judgment.
 State v.
 Hanington, 148 Idaho 26, 29, 218 P.3d 5, 8 (Ct.
 App.
 2009).
 We base our review upon the facts existing when the sentence was imposed as well as events occurring between the original sentencing and the revocation of probation.
 Id.
 Thus, this Court will consider the elements of the record before the trial court that are properly made part of the record on appeal and are relevant to the defendant's contention that the trial court should have reduced the sentence sua sponte upon revocation of probation.
-State v.
-Morgan, 153 Idaho 618, 621, 288 P.3d 835, 838 (Ct.
-App.
-2012).
+Morgan, 153 Idaho at 621, 288 P.3d at 838.

 A motion for reduction of sentence under I.C.R.
 35 is essentially a plea for leniency, addressed to the sound discretion of the court.
 State v.
 Knighton, 143 Idaho 318, 319, 144 P.3d 23, 24 (2006); State v.
 Allbee, 115 Idaho 845, 846, 771 P.2d 66, 67 (Ct.
 App.
 1989).
 In presenting a Rule 35 motion, the defendant must show that the sentence is excessive in light of new or additional information subsequently provided to the district court in support of the motion.
 State v.
 Huffman, 144 Idaho 201, 203, 159 P.3d 838, 840 (2007).
 In conducting our review of the grant or denial of a Rule 35 motion, we consider the entire record and apply the same criteria used for determining the reasonableness of the original sentence.
 State v.
 Forde, 113 Idaho 21, 22, 740 P.2d 63, 64 (Ct.
 App.
-1987); Lopez, 106 Idaho at 449-51, 680 P.2d at 871-73.
+1987).

-Applying the foregoing standards, and having reviewed the record in this case, we cannot say that the district court abused its discretion either in revoking probation, in ordering execution of Mercer's original sentence without modification, or in denying his Rule 35 motion.
-Therefore, the order revoking probation and directing execution of Mercer's previously suspended sentence and the order denying his Rule 35 motion for reduction of sentence are affirmed.
+Applying the foregoing standards, and having reviewed the record in this case, we cannot say that the district court abused its discretion in revoking probation, in ordering execution of Riley's sentence, and in denying his Rule 35 motion for reduction of his sentence.
+Therefore, the order revoking probation and directing execution of Riley's previously suspended sentence and the order denying his Rule 35 motion are affirmed.